Reserving Nightingale Concert Hall

 Procedures and Priorities

 Let it be known that events deemed beneficial to our students take precedence.
 That is to say, academic programs, student recitals, faculty recitals and department festivals have priority for use of the Hall.
-Reservations by and for the Department, faculty, and student are made using the Internal Music Department NCH Reservation Request and submitted to the Music office.
+Reservations by and for the Department, faculty, and student are made using the Internal Department of Music NCH Reservation Request and submitted to the Music office.

 Who can reserve Nightingale Concert Hall?

 - UNR Campus Users -- Members of the greater University of Nevada, Reno campus community may submit Nightingale Concert Hall Reservation Requests.
-Such requests must be submitted directly to the Music Department Office.
+Such requests must be submitted directly to the Department of Music Office.
 If approved, billing will be processed directly through the Department of Music Office via an Internal Purchase Order form (IPO).
 An open, signed IPO must be submitted and approved prior to the intended event.
 Campus users are subject to the currently hourly Technical Director rate, student stage technician rates, and piano tuning fees if applicable.

 - Non University Users -- Non University groups may request a reservation to use Nightingale Concert Hall.
 Off Campus NCH Reservation Request forms must be submitted to the Music Office for consideration.
 All approved requests for use of the hall by non university groups will be processed through the Office of Scheduling Services.
 Groups will be subject to all applicable fees associated with use of University facilities.
 Scheduling Services will provide an estimate of the fees based on the user’s status, i.e.: State and local Government , non-profit, commercial, etc. A deposit, based on the estimate, is required prior to the event.
 Final billing adjustments are made after the event takes place.